purtuga/SPWidgets/documentation/SPWidgets.SPControlLookupField.md

             //this=original selector to where the widget was bound }

+-   **onItemRemove**      :   *Function.
+Optional.
+Default=null* <br>
+    Function callback that is called when items are removed.
+Return Boolean false will cancel the removal of the items.
+Function will have a scope (_this_) of the input element to which this widget was bound and will be given the following input parameters:

+    -   {jQuery} The list of elements on the UI that will be removed
+    -   {Array} An array of objects with the items that will be removed.
+Object contains data obtained from when the rows of data were retrieved from SharePoint
+    -   {jQuery} The Widget Container

+    Example 1: Basic definition of callback:

+        onItemRemove: function($items, itemObjects, $widgetCntr ){
+            //this=bound element
+        }

+    Example 2: Cancel the action of removing an item from the selected list:

+        onItemRemove: function($items, itemObjects, $widgetCntr ){
+            return false;
+        }

 -   **msgNoItems**      :   *String.
 Optional.
 Default=""* <br>
     Message to be displayed when no items are selected.
 Set this to null/blank if wanting nothing to be displayed, which will result in only the input selection field being displayed.